 - Photodynamic therapy uses light treatment to destroy cancers

 - Brachytherapy delivers localised radiotherapy by placing radioactive material internally to treat cancers in the airway

 - Airway stent placement used metal or silicone stents to provide support to the windpipe

-The goal of our highly skilled multidisciplinary radiotherapy team is to offer personalised, patient-centred care and support in a modern, friendly environment.
+Our highly skilled, multidisciplinary radiotherapy team offers personalised, patient-centred care and support in a friendly environment.

-We are also able to offer novel treatments in research trials and our medical oncology team includes leaders of national research trials in lung cancer.
+We also offer new treatments through research trials.
+Our medical team includes national leaders of lung cancer research trials.